Werewolves Stalked Me

 Phyllis Irene Radford is a founding member of the Book View Café.
 Though raised in the seaports of America she was born in Portland, Oregon and has lived in and around the city since her junior year in high school.
 She thrives in the damp and loves the tall trees.

-For more about her and her fiction please visit her bookshelf here on BVC.
+For more about her and her fiction please visit BVC Books.